March 1967 Popular Electronics

 published October 1954 - April 1985.
 All copyrights are hereby acknowledged.

-See also the first installment, sequel 1, sequel 2, sequel 3, and
+See also the first installment, sequel 1, sequel 2, sequel 3, and sequel 4.

 Electronics Implausible Remarks

 The unabated flood of entries in our contest on nonsensical remarks about electronics continues on its merry way.
 Although the "type" of submission seems to have changed - there is a steady incoming flow of puns - we are pleased to see that this contest still has an enormous following.

 If you have heard a wild, implausible, or inane remark about electronics, why not tell us about it?
 Send it in and you may win a soldering gun, a prize that will help you "snuff out" some of those people who talk without thinking.

 Typical remarks have appeared in the July, September, November, and December issues.